 Once you’ve determined the labor charge for each uninsured sub, you need to properly classify the type of work that each performs.
 The classification rules for builders can be complicated, especially as concerns the use of the residential carpentry classification.

 Residential Carpentry is an expensive classification code for a builder.
-For example, in South Carolina, one carrier’s current rate Workers’ Comp rate for Residential Carpentry is $19.51 per $100 of payroll and their rate for interior trim is $11.26 per $100 of payroll.
-According to the technical rules published by the National Council On Compensation Insurance (NCCI), which most insurance carriers follow, all framing, siding, roofing, interior trim, wallboard, and floor installation, when performed by a general contractor at a worksite must come under the residential carpentry class code.
+For example, in South Carolina, one carrier’s current rate Workers’ Comp rate is $19.51 per $100 of payroll and $11.26 per $100 of payroll for interior trim.
+According to the technical rules published by the National Council on Compensation Insurance (NCCI), which most insurance carriers follow, all framing, siding, roofing, interior trim, wallboard, and floor installation, when performed by a general contractor at a worksite must come under the residential carpentry class code.
 Furthermore, the governing classification rule is responsible for dumping inside cleaning and yard debris removal into residential carpentry as well in most cases.
 However, some carriers or self-insurance funds follow what I call common sense rules and will allow a breakout of the less expensive class codes to be used such as interior trim, wallboard, janitorial, and debris removal.
 You need to be aware of how your carrier handles this situation to properly deduct.

 Once you know the proper classification code, you apply the appropriate rate per $100 of labor paid to the uninsured sub The proper rate for each classification code can be obtained in a variety of ways.
 You can find it on the rate page of your insurance policy which is a page near the front of the policy that breaks out the rates for each classification code.
 These rates are based on per $100 of labor for Work Comp and per $1,000 of labor for General Liability.
 Or you can ask your insurance agent to provide a withholding rate sheet that lists the rates for each class code for both Workers’ Comp and General Liability.